 Having warned you of what can happen and thereby potentially saving you a tidy sum, I will now give you one address for a ”authorised” money changer to start you off.

-There are a number of Pt.
+There is a number of Pt.
 Bali Maspintjinra AMC (authorised money changer) in Bali and they are your best option.
 The following is the name of just one of these establishments.
 However, while you are in these premises, you should ask for their business cards showing directions to other branches.
 Warning: Any notes being exchanged, must be in excellent condition.
 Damaged notes will not be accepted.

 Pt.
 Bali Maspintjinra AMC (authorized money changer)